Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 Crazy shots with my sister

-On the first floor are exhibitions of the rooms the way they were thought to have existed before and some pictures of the Lacson family.
+On the first floor were exhibitions of the rooms, showing how they were thought to have looked like before.
+Pictures of the Lacson family were also on display.

 Where's our horse?